 The quick and easy answer is, whenever works for you both!

 Typically the finer months to elope in Scotland are March to May or September to November but that said, I have shot elopements in Scotland during every month of the year and each holds its own special quality.

 Chasing The Light

 Elopement Ceremony Time

-For elopements during the Summer months (June-August), it’s worth considering an earlier or later ceremony if you would like to try and capture a little bit of ‘Golden hour’ light.
-For instance, in the Summer months a good starting point would be around 5pm for ceremony.
+For elopements during the Summer months (June-August), it’s worth considering a later ceremony if you would like to try and capture a little bit of ‘Golden hour’ light.
+For instance, in the Summer months a good starting point would be around 5pm for your ceremony.

 3. Book your celebrant

 Once you have locked in your chosen location and potential date, its time to get in touch with a celebrant!
 This is a personal choice and can be either a Registrar, Religious or Humanist.

 For a registrar, you will have to contact the local office nearest to your chosen location.